guettli/second-central-list-effect/README.md

 Don't get fooled by your feelings.

 You just start again from scratch.
-That's what gives you the feeling of relief.
+That's what gives you a feeling of relief.

 Imagine that you up to now use a tool called "Boring247".

-This system gets used since 8 years and most data is outdated.
+This system gets used for 8 years and most data is outdated.

 Now a talented salesman presents you "Shiny365".
 You are excited it is soooo great, this new tool.